umputun/updater/README.md

       docker restart feed-master
 ```

-By default the update call synchronous but can be switched to non-blocking mode with `async` query parameter, i.e. `curl https://example.com/update/remark42-site/super-seecret-key?async=1`
+By default the update call synchronous but can be switched to non-blocking mode with `async` query parameter, i.e. `curl https://example.com/update/remark42-site/super-seecret-key?async=1`.
+To request the async update with `POST`, `async=true` should be used in the payload, i.e. `curl -X POST -d '{"task":"remark42-site", "secret":"123456", "async":true}' https://example.com/update`

 ## Install